 Rex Daugherty - Artistic Director

 Rex has been involved with Solas Nua since 2008, when he first joined the company for their Off-Broadway production of Disco Pigs.
-Now serving in his fourth season as artistic director, Rex has garnered international acclaim for his productions, earned multiple Helen Hayes Award nominations, and provided the company with steady growth.
+Now serving in his fifth season as artistic director, Rex has garnered international acclaim for his productions, earned multiple Helen Hayes Award nominations, and provided the company with steady growth.
 The Washington Post said that Rex“is hope for Solas Nua to re-plant its imaginative flag forcefully on this city’s theatre map.”

-Solas Nua credits include: Disco Pigs (NYC premiere), Johnny Meister and The Stitch (American premiere) Wild Sky, Little Thing, Big Thing, Coolatully (American premiere), Misterman, and commissioned/produced The Frederick Douglass Project (6 Helen Hayes Award Nominations; Helen Hayes Award - Outstanding Ensemble).
+Solas Nua credits include: Disco Pigs (NYC premiere), Johnny Meister and The Stitch (American premiere) Wild Sky, Little Thing, Big Thing, Coolatully (American premiere), Misterman, The Smuggler, and commissioned/produced The Frederick Douglass Project (6 Helen Hayes Award Nominations; Helen Hayes Award - Outstanding Ensemble).
 Other directing credits include: The Book of Will (Oklahoma Shakespeare); The Importance of Being Earnest (Catholic University of America); Night Falls on the Blue Planet (Theater Alliance); Late: a cowboy song (No Rules Theatre Company); Suite Surrender, The Prince and the Troubadour (1st Stage); Wake Up, Brother Bear (Imagination Stage); Snow Day, BEEP BEEP!
 (Arts on the Horizon); Yours, Isabel (Edinburgh Fringe); Bad Dates (Wayside Theatre); Angels in America (assistant - Forum Theatre); Billy Elliot, The Flick (assistant - Signature Theatre).
 He is also the producer of DC Dead, which has now appeared in Washington, Oklahoma City, Santa Fe, and Atlanta.
 As an actor he has performed at The Kennedy Center, The Shakespeare Theatre Company, The National Theatre, The Warner Theatre, Ford's Theatre, Signature Theatre, Round House Theatre, Folger Theatre, Rep Stage, Solas Nua, and Off-Broadway at 59E59.

 Daugherty has received three Helen Hayes nominations as part of Outstanding Ensembles.
 He is also a member of Actors’ Equity Association.